-Then we may define the \textbf{Hermitial dual} $X^h$ of a Harish-Chandra module $X$ of $\GL(n, \C)$.
-It is the space of $K$-finite conjugate linear functionals over $X$, which gives rise to a non-degenerate sesquilinear pairing $\l-, -\r: X^h \times X \to \C$, with structure of $(\g, K)$-module determined by
+Define the \textbf{Hermitial dual} $X^h$ of a Harish-Chandra module $X$ of $\GL(n, \C)$ as follows.
+As a space, it consists of $K$-finite conjugate linear functionals over $X$, with a non-degenerate sesquilinear pairing $\la-, -\ra: X^h \times X \to \C$; its structure of $(\g, K)$-module is determined by

-An alternative definition of the Hermitian dual, which can be found in \cite[section VI.2]{KV}, arises from the composition of contragredient functor and conjugation functor.
+An alternative definition of the Hermitian dual, which can be found in \cite[section VI.2]{KV95}, arises from the composition of contragredient functor and conjugation functor.
 It follows that the functor $X\mapsto X^h$ is exact, and $X^{hh} \cong X$ naturally.